Ugai-N/project_al/README.md

   frequency of tag's usage (less popular tags are chosen for the contests in order to provide more diverse contest options for the user)
-* Each problem can be used ony in ONE contest
+* Each problem can be used only in ONE contest
 * Database update performs a search of a problem via search code: if the problem is found, its name and times it was solved are updated.
 If the problem is not found, a new problem in created in database